Introduction

 Reporting Non-Compliance

-Mid Michigan College employees and representatives of the College that are aware of any conduct that may violate this Policy have a responsibility to report it.
+Mid Users that are aware of any conduct that may violate this Policy have a responsibility to report it.
 Individuals are encouraged to make reports through normal reporting relationships beginning with their supervisor.
-All reports of suspected misconduct or non-compliance will be investigated by the Technology Council, Legal Counsel, Human Resources, or other appropriate parties.
-Unless acting in bad faith, Mid Michigan College employees will not be subject to reprisals for reporting potential violations.
+The Technology Council, Legal Counsel, Human Resources, or other appropriate parties will investigate all reports of suspected misconduct or non-compliance.
+Unless they act in bad faith, Mid Users will not be subject to reprisals for reporting potential violations.
+After an investigation concludes, if Mid determines that a User has failed to comply with this Policy, the User will be subject to disciplinary action, per the respective College policies.

 This policy shall be reviewed and updated as needed to reflect changes in AI technology, ethical guidelines, and legal requirements.